- What is L.I.F.E.?

 How is L.I.F.E. affiliated with Pacific Lutheran University?

-Pacific Lutheran University, located near Tacoma, WA, offers assistance to L.I.F.E. as a community outreach program under the Office of the Provost.
+Pacific Lutheran University, located near Tacoma, WA, offers assistance to L.I.F.E. as a community outreach program under the Center for Community Engagement and Service.

 PLU graciously offers L.I.F.E. use of their print shop, website, training, campus facilities, as well as their accounting and finance department.
 We frequently ask PLU's faculty to present lectures as part of our class programs.